 In addition to performing all the functions of the OBD1 System, the OBD2 System has been enhanced with new Diagnostic Programs.
-These programs closely monitor the functions of various emissions-related components and systems (as well as other systems) and make this information readily available (with the proper equipment) to the technician for evaluation.
+These programs closely monitor the functions of various emissions-related components and systems (see well as at 1).

 The OBD2 System is an enhancement of the OBD1 System.